Full Camino Portugues from Lisbon to Santiago

 The Full Camino Portugues is a month-long journey, starting in Lisbon, Portugal’s dazzling capital, and home to several UNESCO sites.
 If you have some time we highly recommend spending an extra night in Lisbon to soak up the Portuguese culture.

 Scroll down to view the full itinerary and create your trip.
-You can select any town on the Full Camino Portugues Coastal from Lisbon to Santiago to select your start and end.
+Select any town on the Full Camino Portugues Coastal from Lisbon to Santiago to select your start and end.
 You can also walk or cycle this route.